 Rogues usually retire to the back row after picking up the Level 12 Assassination ability (melee attacks can be used from the back) or using missile weapons, after which attention to their protection and vitality usually wanes.

-Goomba Stomp: Falling into a pit and landing on an enemy will immediately kill it.
+Goomba Stomp: Falling into a pit and landing on an enemy will immediately kill it (and net the player an Achievement).
 However, you'll still take falling damage.

 Healing Potion: The only way to restore health in the middle of combat, barring fighting near a Crystal of Life.
 You'll find a couple, but most you'll have to brew yourself.